ofemiashiru/CI_MS2_QSG/README.md

 ![404 page](docs/features/feature-404.png)

 ### Game
-- Allow users to play the Quick Shot Game (User story 1, 6, 8)
+- Allows users to play the Quick Shot Game (User story 1, 6, 8)
+- Allows users to save their score to the leaderboard, if it is a top ten score (User story 2, 6, 9)

 <p>Game Home screen</p>